rofeeqshittu/alx-interview/0x01-lockboxes/README.md

 ## Concepts
 - **Lists and List Manipulation**: Understand how to iterate and manage lists in Python.
 [Python Lists (Python Official Documentation)](https://docs.python.org/3/tutorial/datastructures.html)

 - **Graph Theory Basics**: Applying graph traversal algorithms (Depth-First Search or Breadth-First Search) can be beneficial in this context.
+[Graph Theory (Khan Academy)](https://www.khanacademy.org/computing/computer-science/algorithms/graph-representation/a/representing-graphs)

 - **Algorithmic Complexity**: Optimizing the performance of your solution, particularly in time and space complexity, is key.
+[Big O Notation (GeeksforGeeks)](https://www.geeksforgeeks.org/asymptotic-notation-and-analysis-based-on-input-size-of-algorithms/)

 - **Recursion**: Some implementations may involve recursive traversal through the boxes.
+[Recursion in Python (Real Python)](https://realpython.com/python-recursion/)

 - **Queue and Stack**: Use of data structures like queues and stacks to traverse through the boxes and keys.
+[Python Queue and Stack (GeeksforGeeks)](https://www.geeksforgeeks.org/queue-in-python/)

 - **Set Operations**: Sets can be used to keep track of visited boxes or collected keys.
+[Python Sets (Python Official Documentation)](https://docs.python.org/3/tutorial/datastructures.html#sets)

 ## Tasks